 Some People take books for good from libraries, yes, it is also known as stealing books.
 More than 1,100 books went missing from the library ever since 1707.
 Some of those were returned or replaced.
 Kudos to clever ideas.
 If visitors wanted to read a rare book they were only allowed to do this in one of three cages.
 Readers were locked in with their books to prevent them from taking them.
 The reading cages are still unchanged.

-Info Marsh's Library.
+Information: Marsh's Library.
 Marsh’s Library, St Patrick's Close, Dublin 8, D08 FK79, Ireland.
 Hours: Tuesday to Friday 9.30am to 5pm, Saturday 10am to 5pm.
-Tickets is EUR 5.
+Tickets: EUR 5.
 Eur 3 (students/seniors/concessions).
 Free entrance for those under 18.

 Centre for the Book in Cape Town in South Africa